Izithakazelo Zakwa Ledwaba Clan Names History and Origin

 Mbatha is a South African surname with several variations on how to spell it due to cultural and dialect differences.
 Most notable among them is actress Nomzamo Mbatha who shares this last name.

-See Also Izithakazelo zakwa Zindela Clan Names History and Origin
+See Also Izithakazelo Zakwa Moloi Clan Names History and Origin

 Voortrekkers were hunting Kgoshi Maraba Ledwaba I when they encountered three Ndebele maids making necklaces out of beads and replied in deep Ndebele that this area belonged to Kgoshi Polokwane ka Maraba.
 When approached, Voortrekkers realized this information could prove crucial in tracking down Kgoshi Maraba Ledwaba I.